dpellegr/PolyGear/README.md

 ## Examples:

-The example folder collects some complex assemblies which take just a few lines when empowering PolyGear.
+The example folder collects some complex assemblies constructed with just a few line of codes by empowering PolyGear.

 ## Enjoy!